eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 ## getTaxiReservations

 Returns a list of of Reservation objects that have the following attributes

 - id
 - persons
 - group
+- state
 - fromEdge
 - toEdge
 - arrivalPos
 - departPos
 - depart
 - reservationTime

+When calling `traci.person.getTaxiReservations(reservationState)` the following arguments for reservationState are supported:

+- 0: return all reservations regardless of state
+- 1: return only new reservations
+- 2: return reservations already retrieved
+- 4: return reservations that have been assigned to a taxi
+- 8: return reservations that have been picked up

 ## getTaxiFleet